 In Italy, the Centre for Integrated Medicine in Pitigliano, Tuscany, is an innovative hospital providing homeopathy and acupuncture alongside conventional medical care.

-Over a four year period, almost a third of the patients referred to the centre, presented with seasonal and perennial respiratory allergies as their primary complaint (e.g. asthma, bronchitis, rhinitis).
-The centre conducted research using a homeopathic protocol to treat 430 out-patients from 2011-2014.
-They were treated with both individual remedies and therapeutic complex remedies.
+Over a four year period, almost a third of the patients referred to the centre, presenting with seasonal and perennial respiratory allergies as their primary complaint (e.g., asthma, bronchitis, rhinitis).
+The centre conducted research using a homeopathic protocol to treat 430 outpatients from 2011-2014.
+Outpatients were treated with both individual remedies and therapeutic complex remedies.
 Their general experience was positive and there was improved quality of life and reduction of conventional drugs.

 Choice of the therapeutic remedies was based on the specific pathophysiological symptoms of the allergy.
 They were prescribed alongside the constitutional remedies, which were designed to support the ‘totality’ of the patient based on more general symptoms and patient characteristics.